 Day 2-4 - Isla Isabela

-- Once in Baltra we transfer to Puerto Ayora on Santa Cruz Island (Isla Santa Cruz) and board a speed boat ride to Isabela Island (Isla Isabela) (approx 2.5-3hrs)
+Once in Baltra we transfer to Puerto Ayora on Santa Cruz Island (Isla Santa Cruz) and board a speed boat ride to Isabela Island (Isla Isabela) (approx 2.5-3hrs)

-Upon arrival in Isabela, you are required to pay the Isabela Island port fee of USD20
+Upon arrival in Isabela, you are required to pay the Isabela Island port fee of US$5.

 Day 6-7 - San Cristobal

 The remaining of our time in San Cristobal is free for you to explore the island at your own leisure.
-Opt to hike Mann Beach for a swim, where we can observe playful sea lions and frigates or tackle the hills and reach the top of Frigate Bird Hill for panoramic view out over the Pacific towards Santa Cruz, Floreana and Santa Fe Islands.
+Opt to hike Mann Beach for a swim where we can observe playful sea lions and frigates or tackle the hills and reach the top of Frigate Bird Hill for panoramic view out over the Pacific towards Santa Cruz, Floreana and Santa Fe Islands.

 One of our leaders favorite optional activity is the boat ride to Kicker Rock or Isla Lobos observing along the way the abundant marine life that Galapagos is renowned for.
 On the way you can stop at Isla de Lobos for a swim with playful sea lions before continuing onto Kicker Rock, the remains of an underwater volcano rising vertically 150m out of the sea.
 A truly impressive sight!
 Here you have the option to go snorkelling.
 Make sure you keep an eye out for sea turtles, eagle rays and maybe the odd harmless Galapagos shark, just to name a few.Local HomestayBreakfast

 Day 8-9 - Quito

 Sadly all good things must come to an end and this is our final excursion.
 We bid farewell to the Galapagos Islands and all its inhabitants and head to the airport for our flight back to Quito for the last night of our tour.
 Upon arrival in Quito Airport we are transferred back to our hotel for an overnight stay.
 Hit the tiles in Quito to talk about all those giant tortoise you saw whilst knocking back a couple of pisco sours.
 Heavenly.

 What to Know